This post is to explain more detail about how to achieve a meditative state discussed in my article on Nine Habits of Happiness.

 The following is my personal meditation process:

 I form a prayer that is carefully worded to describe my desire in specific details.
+I take care to be sure that the desired outcome is not mixed with HOW to reach that outcome.
 I then speak the prayer aloud so that it reinforces my desire to my subconscious mind.

 Next, I focus on the empty space between thoughts until feeling the biofeedback (goosebumps) and if it doesn’t happen quickly I then do the breathing exercise explained earlier and then focus my conscious mind ONLY on the space between thoughts, and work to maintain the biofeedback sensation with my full body for as long as necessary to feel my prayer has been communicated to my subconscious mind which in turn communicates it to Source.